 Ease of Use

-Listing at $440, the Grizzly is one of the more expensive models we tested.
-At this price point it provides all the durability you would expect from a high-end cooler, but, according to our tests, very little of the insulating capacity.
-Due to this discrepancy between price and performance in a key metric we consider the Grizzly to have the least bang for the buck amongst all the models in our review.
-If you're looking for a deal on a high-end model, we would suggest you check out the RTIC 65 or the recently discounted ORCA.
+Listing at $300, the Grizzly's price is about average in the world of roto-molded coolers.
+It provides all the durability you would expect from a high-end cooler, but, according to our tests, very little of the insulating capacity.
+Due to this discrepancy between price and performance in a key metric, we consider the Grizzly to lack some of the bang for the buck that some other contenders in our review offer.
+If you're looking for great value on a high-end model, we would suggest you check out the RTIC 65 or the recently discounted ORCA.

 The Grizzly has the design, durability, and aesthetics of a high-end model, but falls well short of what we'd expect in insulating performance.
-Almost all of the other other high-end models we tested offer comparable durability with better insulating capacity.
-We feel the Grizzly Hunting or Tailgating could serve as a very expensive tailgating cooler, but wouldn't stand up to the increased insulation demands of longer hunting trips.
+Almost all of the other high-end models we tested offer comparable durability with better insulating capacity.
+We feel the Grizzly 75 could serve as a very expensive tailgating cooler, but wouldn't stand up to the increased insulation demands of longer hunting trips.

 — OutdoorGearLab Review Team

 Average Customer Rating: